Frequently Asked Questions

 What if a channel is empty?

 That just means your library does not have content matching that channel's filters.
-If you do not own any westerns, the Western Movies channel will have nothing to show.
+If you do not own any westerns, the Western channel will have nothing to show.
 The more content in your library, the more channels come alive.
 Empty channels are hidden or grayed out in the guide so they do not clutter the experience.

 Can I create my own channels?